-- 1. Who will represent the community in focus?
-For example, is there a community liaison who understands the cultural context and can help navigate and communicate the design and evaluation process for the community in focus?
-Can a group of community collaborators be established? - 2.
-What strategies will you use to partner with and engage the community in focus as early as possible and throughout the evaluation planning and execution in ways that authentically include their perspectives but are not overly burdensome?
+- 1. Who will represent the priority community?
+For example, is there a community liaison who understands the cultural context and can help navigate and communicate the design and evaluation process for the priority community?
+Can a stakeholder group from the priority community be established? - 2.
+What strategies will you use to partner with and engage the priority community as early as possible and throughout the evaluation planning and execution in ways that authentically include their perspectives but are not overly burdensome to stakeholders?
 How will you build trust and get their buy-in? - 3.
-How much time will be required of collaborators throughout planning and execution?
-How will you compensate them for their time?
-Do collaborators have flexibility in how and how much they are involved? - 4.
-Do you have experience working with or learning from the community in focus?
+How much time will be required of stakeholders throughout planning and execution?
+How will you compensate them for their time? - 4.
+Do you have experience working with or learning from the priority community?
 If not, how can you engage someone who has? - 5.
-How will you address disagreement between collaborators?
-Whose voice will be prioritized if there is disagreement between you and the community in focus?
+How will you address disagreement between stakeholders?
+Whose voice will be prioritized if there is disagreement between you and the priority community?
 Whose voice will not be prioritized? - 6.
-How will you demonstrate that you partnered with collaborators and incorporated their perspectives throughout this process? - 7.
-How will you identify and address possibilities of risk and harm from your solution for the community in focus?
+How will you demonstrate that you collaborated and partnered with stakeholders and incorporated their perspectives throughout this process?